sanakhan2309/healthhustle/README.md

-# 🏥 HealthHustle - Premium Healthcare Management System
+# 🏥 HealthHustle - Premium Healthcare Management System LIVE LINK: https://healthhustle.vercel.app/

 HealthHustle is a modern, high-end healthcare management platform designed with a sleek, minimalist aesthetic.
 Moving away from traditional, clunky enterprise sidebars, it features a cutting-edge **Glassmorphic Navigation Dock** and a fully dynamic user experience tailored for modern clinics and hospitals.